-Members of the UCL Institute of Communications and Connected Systems with Microsoft have developed a new technique that synchronises the clocks of computers to within a billionth of a second, with the potential to create greater efficiency in data centres.
-The UCL team included Dr Zhixin Liu and PhD candidate Kari Clark of the UCL Optical Network Group.
+TRANSNET members Dr Zhixin Liu and Kari Clark have developed a new technique that synchronises the clocks of computers to within a billionth of a second, publishing their findings in Nature Electronics.
+This work has the potential to create greater efficiency in data centres.

 Data centres, comprising tens or hundreds of thousands connected servers, are the underlying technology empowering everything we do online, from storing films and photos to serving up webpages and online services.
 However, they face rapidly rising demand, with server-to-server traffic increasing by 70% each year, which is increasingly hard to meet with existing technologies.
 All-optical networks that use light to both transmit and route data represent a promising alternative.
 However, their viability has been limited due to the need for each server to continuously adjust its clock time according to incoming data, which resulted in lower overall performance.